 - 1. Extended personal physical or emotional illness as verified by a physician or dentist; - 2.
 Extended hospital stay as verified by a physician or dentist; - 3.
-Extended recuperation from an accident as verified by a physician or dentist; - 4.
-Extended contagious disease within a family as verified by physician or dentist (e.g., COVID-19); - 5.
+Extended recuperation from an accident as verified by a physician or dentist (notes should be submitted to qualify and should be submitted to the office, parents should keep a copy for their records). - 4.
+Extended contagious disease within a family as verified by physician or dentist (e.g., COVID-19), see #3 regarding notes). - 5.
 Prior school system approved travel for education; - 6.
 Death in the family (not to exceed one week); - 7.
 Natural catastrophe and/or disaster; - 8.
 Mandated court appearances as verified by a court official; - 9.
 For any other extenuating circumstances, parents may make a formal appeal in accordance with the due process procedures established by the Board of Directors of C.L.A.S.S.

 Students missing school as a result of any suspension shall be counted as absent and unexcused.
 Each student must turn in all assignments he/she missed while on suspension within (2) days of returning to school to receive full credit.

 For any other extenuating circumstances, parents, tutors, guardians shall have the right to appeal the denied promotion to the parish supervisor of child welfare and attendance.

 The principal or her designee shall contact parents or guardians to obtain the reasons for the absences.
 When a student returns to school after an excused absence, the student shall have the opportunity to complete missed assignments.

 Missed assignments and/or tests should be made-up within two (2) days of returning to school, unless an extension is granted by administration.
 Teachers are instructed to keep copies of the missed assignments for missing students, but the student and/or parent should request/remind the teacher of the make-up work needed.
-Unexcused absences can result in the student being ineligible to make up and receive credit for missed assignments (see addendum for additional information).
+Unexcused absences can result in the student being ineligible to make up and receive credit for missed assignments.

 Consequences for Unexcused Absences

 1 or 2 unexcused absences parental contact

 3 unexcused absences warning letter

 3-4 unexcused absences parental conference and/or

+referral to Social Worker

-5 or more unexcused absences referral to Social Worker referral to Social Worker referral to Juvenile Court
+5 or more unexcused absences referral to Social Worker

+5 or more unexcused absences referral to Juvenile Court